4nu81/coaches_reveal/data.md

 * Official Gametime is that of the Timekeeper at the Table <!-- .element: class="fragment" -->
 * Final Score is that of the Head Official <!-- .element: class="fragment" -->
+* There is no Stick-Check after sudden victory goal <!-- .element: class="fragment" -->

 ====